The Origins of the Qin dynasty

 For a long time Qin continued to expand its territory by conquering neighboring barbarian tribes.
 It was only in the mid-4th century BC that it began to engage in wars with other Chinese states.

 A very capable man called Shang Yang became chief minister of Qin sometime in the 350s BCE.

 Shang Yang was a follower of the Legalist school of thought, and set about strengthening the Qin state through a series of sweeping reforms.
 These focussed the state’s institutions towards military ends.

 Shang Yang an efficient bureaucracy, operating according to strict rules and regulations.
 He carried out economic measures to increase the wealth of the state, especially by large-scale irrigation projects which greatly expanded agricultural production.

 Reproduced under Create Commons 2.5 license.

-The increased strength that these reforms gave the state of Qin was soon apparent.
-Qin armies conquered large areas of neighbouring states to north and south.
+These measures increased strength that these reforms gave the state of Qin was soon apparent.
+Qin armies conquered large areas of neighboring states to north and south.
 These conquests in turn led to further increases in strength; the Qin government carried out the largest irrigation project that had ever been undertaken in China (and therefore probably in the world) up to that point in its newly annexed southern territories, bringing much new land under cultivation.